GravityPDF/gravity-pdf/README.txt

 = 3.3.0 =
 * Feature - Overhauled the initialisation process so that the software better reviews the host for potential problems before initialisation.
 This should help debug issues and make users aware there could be a problem before they begin using the software.
 * Feature - Overhauled the settings page to make it easier to access features of the software
-* Feature - Added a Support tab to the settings page which allows users to securely (over HTTPS) submit a support ticket to the Gravity Form PDF Extended support desk
+* Feature - Added a Support tab to the settings page which allows users to securely (over HTTPS) submit a support ticket to the Gravity PDF support desk
 * Feature - Changed select, multiselect and radio fields so that the default templates use the name rather than the value. $form_data now also includes the name and values for all these fields.
 * Feature - $form_data now includes all miscellaneous lead information in the $form_data['misc'] array.
 * Feature - $form_data now contains 24 and 12 hour time of entry submission.